Connect with others who understand.

 2. Engage in Shared Decision-Making With Your Doctor

-In today’s world of oncology, shared decision-making is increasingly important.
-Patient advocates recommend this approach, which encourages open, two-way communication between patients and their health care teams.
-Rather than simply asking people with cancer to listen and follow instructions, shared decision-making emphasizes collaboration.
+Rather than doctors simply asking people with cancer to listen and follow instructions, shared decision-making emphasizes collaboration.
 The treatment team discusses the available treatments with the person with NSCLC and their family, explaining the pros and cons of each option.
-They also consider the person’s treatment goals before recommending a plan.
+They also consider the person’s treatment goals and priorities before recommending a treatment plan.
 This approach puts the individual at the center of their care.

 Advocating for yourself is key to the shared decision-making process.
 The process only works when people understand how important it is that they ask questions and express their concerns to their oncologists and treatment teams.
+A friend, family member, or caregiver can help you write down your questions and take notes at your doctor’s appointments.
+Some cancer centers also have nurse navigators that can assist you in finding the resources you need for your cancer care.

 Stay engaged throughout your cancer treatment.
-Learn about your condition from your health care team and from reputable sources like the American Cancer Society and the American Lung Association.
+Learn about your condition from your healthcare team and from reputable sources like the American Cancer Society and the American Lung Association.
 Ask questions at your doctor’s appointments.
 You may also look into seeking a second opinion.

 3. Reduce Stress Through Planning and Organizing

-A diagnosis of advanced NSCLC can feel overwhelming, with a flood of information and decisions to process in a short time.
+A diagnosis of stage 4 NSCLC can feel overwhelming, with a flood of information and decisions to process in a short time.
 Organizing your thoughts and plans on paper can help reduce stress and make managing cancer treatment easier.
 In general, staying organized can improve sleep and reduce anxiety, which boosts overall well-being.

 Financial and Medical Paperwork